 When you arrive there are lots of friendly staff waiting to get you harnessed up.
 It’s all pretty simple and straightforward and none of the equipment is too heavy or bulky for little ones to carry.

 You are then taken to a small area where you are briefed on the equipment and shown how to use it.
-One of the instructors will give a little demonstration and from there, you are good to go!
+One of the instructors will give a little demonstration.
+From this point you are good to go!

 What to wear to Go Ape Leeds Castle in Kent

-You must make sure you wear closed toe shoes and I would suggest shoes with a good sole!
+You must make sure you wear closed toe shoes.
+I would also suggest shoes with a good sole!
 Dress for the weather as much as possible and just be aware that once you have your harness on, there’s no way you can take layers off.

 If you are planning on taking pictures up in the trees, ensure you have a good pocket with a zip that you will be able to access.
 You will not be able to hold your phone as you go around the course.

-What’s the course like? – Go Ape Leeds Castle in Kent
+What’s the Go Ape course at Leeds Castle like?

-The course in general is a lot of fun!
-There are lots of different obstacles to navigate yourself across such as cargo nets, swinging bridges and wooden logs.
+The course in general is great fun!
+There are lots of different obstacles to navigate across such as cargo nets, swinging bridges and wooden logs.

 The course it quite full on, so once you start there really isn’t time to stop.
 Unless you are waiting for the person in front of you to move off a platform.

-There are lots of instructors on the ground and in the trees so someone is always watching.
-If people do get a bit stuck or need some assistance, instructors come and help out, so generally the course keeps moving.
+There are lots of instructors on the ground and in the trees, so someone is always watching.
+If people do get a bit stuck or need some assistance, instructors come and help out.
+This means, that in general, the course keeps moving.

 On the Treetop Adventure course there are two circuits to complete and each one ends with a zip-line.
 As you might guess, this was everyones favourite part!